loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 We can also imagine that the Twitter service could send chunks with truncated messages.
 In this case the messages need to be saved in a buffer until we reach a line break.
 Fortunately, the `Framing` object does all the job for us.
 We just need to provide a separator (line break) and a max frame length for the source elements.
 This is a great improvement from Akka Streams 1, which was forcing developers to write a custom line parser.

-Finally the sources can be merged using the `flatMapMerge` method and then be transformed to the new desired Json format.
+Then the sources can be merged using the `flatMapMerge` method and be transformed to the new desired format.
 In this case we just add the query in the response to ease filtering on the client side.
+Finally, `EventSource.flow` method helps us to format the messages into the Server Sent Event format.
+And the stream can flow!

 Quite easy isn't it?